DUI Testing Changes

 If you are asked to take a breath test, the obvious best step is to consent.
 If the arresting officer suspects you are under the influence of something other than alcohol, the breath test would be worthless.
 This is where the blood test issue becomes more serious.
 You will probably have to take a blood test.

-If you are facing DUI charges in or around Philadelphia, call the Law Offices of Michael T. Van Der Veen right away.
+If you are facing DUI charges in or around Philadelphia, call van der Veen, O’Neill, Hartshorn, and Levin right away.
 We promise competent representation to protect your rights in court and before.